patacca/ghidra-sleigh/README.md

   (`pip install ghidra-sleigh[light]` / `pip install ghidra-sleigh[full]`) and separate
   packages (`ghidra-sleigh-light`, `ghidra-sleigh-full`).

-- **Broader ISA coverage** — Support for additional processor families such as ARM 32-bit (Thumb / A32), PowerPC, SPARC, and others, either as part of the default build or as optional extras.
+- **Broader ISA coverage** — Support for additional processor families such as PowerPC, SPARC, and others, either as part of the default build or as optional extras.

 - **Custom processor support** — API for loading user-supplied `.slaspec` definitions alongside the bundled ones, enabling experimental or proprietary ISA support without forking the package.